sbatson5/imposter-syndrome-blog/content/posts/2019-06-05---The-Art-of-the-Code-Review.md

 Along the lines of "is it necessary?" you can also ask yourself "do I just want to prove that I know this?"
 Nobody walks away from a PR where you go on about some unrelated topic thinking "wow, that person is so dang smart."
 If you're smart, people know it.
-If you're worried about being seeming smart, PR reviews are not the place to prove it.
+If you're worried about seeming smart, PR reviews are not the place to prove it.

 <figure>
 	<blockquote>